 in which the bivariate function $f\left( t,s\right) $ is positive and bounded as

 where the univariate function $f\left( r\right) $ is increasing, and concave on $\mathbf{R}_{+}$, with $\lim_{r\rightarrow0}f\left( r\right) =0$, and where $g$ has a second mixed derivative such that

 Also assume that $g$ is decreasing in $t$ and the bivariate $f$ is increasing in $t$.
-Then $X$ has zero cubic variation. \end{proposition}
+Then $X$ has zero $m$-variation. \end{proposition}

+The presence of the indicator function $\mathbf{1}_{s\leq t}$ in the expression for $\tilde{G}$ above is typical of most models, since it coincides with asking that $Z$ be adapted to the filtrations of $W$, which is equivalent to $X$ being adapted to the filtration of $M$.
+In the case of irregular processes, which is the focus of this paper, the presence of the indicator function makes $\tilde{G}$ non-monotone in both $s$ and $t$, which creates technical difficulties.
+Examples of non-adapted irregular processes are easier to treat, since it is possible to require that $\tilde{G}$ be monotone.
+We do not consider such non-adapted processes further.
+Specific examples of adapted processes which fall in the class defined in the above proposition are given below, after the proposition's proof.

-\begin{proof} Below the value $1/\left( 2m\right) -1/2$ is denoted by $\alpha$.
+\begin{proof} [Proof of Proposition \ref{Ex}]Below the value $1/\left( 2m\right) -1/2$ is denoted by $\alpha$.